ONS-Innovation/tech-radar-poc/terraform/authentication/README.md

 ## Additional setup

 This terraform only create the Cognito resources, the **provisioning (and deprovisioning) of users is handled manually in the AWS console**, see the top level README for details.

+I had to change the .terraform/modules/ecs_reviewer/main.tf changing the name to -reviewer.